These are the best pre-Black Friday deals on AirPods right now

 |$140

-*Dropped to $115 during Prime Day, but Walmart has announced $99 price starting Nov.
-4.

 With Black Friday just around the corner, big sales are getting ready to start -- or have even already started -- at retail giants like Home Depot and Best Buy.
 And Walmart has already thrown down the gauntlet with major early Black Friday sales starting at 4 p.m.
 PT on Nov.
 4, including the baseline AirPods for $99.
 That beats the earliest price we've seen by $16.
-Best Buy and Costco, meanwhile, has already beaten Walmart to the punch by offering them for $100.
+Costco and now Amazon, meanwhile, have beaten Walmart to the punch by offering them for $100.
+(Best Buy's price was also briefly at $100, but has reverted back to $130 for now.)

 Now, we can't guarantee that you'll see better prices than those between now and the end of the year.
 But the moral of the story is that you shouldn't pay full price -- the Apple Store price -- for any Apple headphones right now.